UAE-backed forces gain control over Aden airport

 Summary

-The UAE contributed forces to the Saudi-led coalition that secured Hadi's return to the country following his exile in 2014 .
+The UAE contributed forces to the Arab coalition that secured Hadi's return to the country following his exile in 2014 .

 In May, Hadi sacked two senior officials from the south who allegedly supported the separation and had ties to the UAE.